jordansaker/Fuel-Log-API/README.md

         - The story covers the core feature of what the API is intended for.
 It identifies that a user should be able to record a log entry for each fill-up.
 Along with providing insightful information related to fuel costs and usage.

     ![user-story-one](./docs/screenshots/user_story.png)
-    **Fig. 11**: User Story One.
+    **Fig. 13**: User Story One.
     - **User Story 2:**
         - The story covers the feature of what the type of report that the API could provide for the user.
 It identifies that a user should be able to supply a time period and receive a summary for the total fuel cost for the period.

     ![user-story-two](./docs/screenshots/user_story2.png)
-    **Fig. 11**: User Story Two.
+    **Fig. 14**: User Story Two.
     - **User Story 3:**
         - The story covers the feature that will allow a user to calulate the cost of their trip.
 It helped identify the key data components that would be needed to create a calculator and this was factored in to the design of the database.

     ![user-story-three](./docs/screenshots/user_story3.png)
-    **Fig. 11**: User Story Three.
+    **Fig. 15**: User Story Three.
     - **User Story 4:**
         - This story identified the relationship between users and cars.
 Even though a car comparison was out of scope, the comparision of expenditures for two different periods was determined to be more in scope.

     ![user-story-four](./docs/screenshots/user_story4.png)
-    **Fig. 11**: User Story Four.
+    **Fig. 16**: User Story Four.

 - **Epics**
     - Epics were used to separate tasks and lay them out to visualise what needed to be done before moving on to the next set of tasks.
-Each epic contained as many sprints as needed **(shown below in Fig)** to break down and group the tasks even further to allow a more efficeint build process and direction.
+Each epic contained as many sprints as needed (shown below in Fig. 17) to break down and group the tasks even further to allow a more efficeint build process and direction.
 The tasks in each sprint for an epic had individual cards created for them and these were added to the Backlog column when an epic was scheduled to be started.
     ![flask-sprints](./docs/screenshots/flask_sprints.png)
-    **Fig. 11**: Creating the Flask app and its sprints.
+    **Fig. 17**: Creating the Flask app and its sprints.
 - **Current Sprint**
     - The current sprint contained a card for the sprint that was currently being done.
 Each sprint had a checklist of the tasks that needed to be done to complete the sprint.
 And this list was referred to when moving cards from the backlog to the To Do column.

 ![trello-layout2](./docs/screenshots/trello_fuel_log_2.png)
-**Fig. 11**: Trello layout containing Sprint, To Do, In Progress, Done.
+**Fig. 18**: Trello layout containing Sprint, To Do, In Progress, Done.

 - To Do
     - The To Do column contained every task relating to the current sprint and these cards were moved into the In Progress column as required.
 The In Progress column didn't have a set limit on the number of tasks that could be placed in it as some tasks in a sprint overlapped with others.